fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    * Private -- FontForge will allocate a private colormap and set the colors just as it wants them.
 It will almost certainly not match the shared colormap.

-.. object:: Gdraw.DoDithering

-   An integer (0 or 1)

-   You can use this to turn off dithering of images on an 8bit screen.

-.. object:: Gdraw.MultiClickTime

-   An integer (milliseconds)

-   The maximum amount of time allowed between two clicks for them to be considered a double (triple, etc.) click.

-.. object:: Gdraw.MultiClickWiggle

-   An integer (pixels)

-   The maximum number of pixels the mouse is allowed to move between two clicks and have them still be considered a double click.

-.. object:: Gdraw.TwoButtonFixup

-   A boolean

-   On a windows keyboard use the modifier key with the flag on it to simulate mouse button 2 (middle button).
-If this key is depressed when a mouse button is pressed or released then pretend it was button 2 that was pressed or release.

-.. object:: Gdraw.DontOpenXDevices

-   a booleanVarious people have complained that when FontForge attempts to open the devices of the wacom graphics tablet, the X server gives a BadDevice error.
-I can't duplicate this, the open works fine on my system, but this resource allows them to tell fontforge not to try to use the tablet.

-.. object:: Gdraw.MacOSXCmd

-   A boolean

-   On Mac OS X the user will probably expect to use the Command (apple, cloverleaf) key to control the menu (rather than the Control key).
-If this is set then the command key will be mapped to the control key internally.

-.. object:: Gdraw.MultiClickWiggle

-   An integer (pixels)

-   The maximum number of pixels the mouse is allowed to move between two clicks and have them still be considered a double click.

 .. _xres.Keyboard:

 .. object:: Gdraw.Keyboard